giriarteS/BSPM794/A tutorial in basic digital normalization.rst

 (wait a while...) ...this will get rid of another 70%, around 400,000 sequences of the original 5m.

-And voila – the sequences to assemble are in ‘ecoli_ref.fq.keep.abundfilt.keep’, in FASTA format.
+And voila – the sequences to assemble are in ‘ecoli_ref-5m.D.fq’, in FASTA format.
 See Short Read Assembly with Velvet.

 **Run jellyfish on normalized data**

 ::

-   jellyfish count -m 25 -s 200M -t 8 -C -o ../jelly/ecoli_ref.D.jf ecoli_ref.fq.keep.abundfilt.keep
+   jellyfish count -m 25 -s 200M -t 8 -C -o ../jelly/ecoli_ref.D.jf ecoli_ref-5m.D.fq
    cd ../jelly
    jellyfish histo ecoli_ref.D.jf -o ecoli_ref.D.histo